What Is Sudden Cardiac Death?

 Generally speaking, anyone may suffer from sudden cardiac death.
 People with cardiovascular diseases, middle-aged or older people, the overweight and patients suffering from diabetes are at higher risk than young and healthy people.
 Smoking, lack of exercise, stress and alcohol abuse also elevate the risk.
 While exercise in itself does not elevate the risk, intensive physical training or participating in an athletic competition may lead to sudden cardiac death if the heart is weakened by a disease, e.g., undetected myocarditis due to an infection.

 Usually, sudden cardiac death occurs without prior symptoms.
 Affected people collapse abruptly.
 They do not respond to sound or touch.
 Their pulse is not palpable and they stop breathing within one minute.
 Their pupils are enlarged and their skin may have an ashen color.
 Without immediate treatment to restore the heart’s rhythm, death occurs within minutes.

 Sometimes, patients may experience a racing heartbeat, chest pain, shortness of breath, or feel dizzy, alerting them to a potentially dangerous heart problem.
 Fainting may also precede sudden cardiac death.
 If you experience or witness these symptoms, please seek emergency medical help immediately.
-Following the event, it is prudent to undergo a thorough examination from a physician, including electrocardiography (an EKG or ECG).
+Following the event, it is prudent to undergo a thorough examination from a physician, including electrocardiography (an ECG).

 In the case of ventricular fibrillation, defibrillation (cardioversion) might be an option to halt the heart rhythm disorder and to reset the heart’s normal activity.
 Nowadays, there are so-called automated external defibrillators (AEDs) in many public locations and public buildings.
 Easy to understand step-by-step instructions assist the first aider to handle these defibrillators correctly.